 Richard Gillespie is highly regarded for his expert patent prosecution work in the fields of computers, electronics and telecoms.
 Richard works closely with clients to quickly get a deep understand of any project.
 He knows this is essential for tailoring the strongest patent rights to their needs.

 As a qualified European and Irish patent attorney, Richard is constantly working to get the best possible protection for innovations.
 He is also always keen to identify cutting edge ways to obtain better protection.
-He offers imaginative and pragmatic advice.
-Clients appreciate his jargon free practical appraisals.
+He offers imaginative and pragmatic advice and clients appreciate his jargon free practical appraisals.

 Prior to founding Inventorship, Richard worked in patenting for over fifteen years in a number of top tier patent practices in Dublin and London.
-He holds a Master’s degree in engineering from Trinity College Dublin.
+He holds a research master’s degree in computer and electronic engineering from Trinity College Dublin.
 While there, he performed research into the power consumption of CMOS binary multipliers, kayaked and played the guitar.
 During this time, he enjoyed teaching undergraduate laboratory courses in telecommunication.
 He also thankfully learnt that music and kayaking are better topics of conversation than binary multipliers.

 In addition, Richard holds a certificate in intellectual property law from Queen Mary University of London and a certificate in balancing eggs from the equator.